← All examples

 What order should I install energy upgrades in Western Australia?

 The optimal sequence is: 1.
-Solar + Battery, 2.
+Solar Panels, 2.
 Electric Vehicle, 3.
 Heat Pump Hot Water (gas switch), 4.
 Induction Cooktop, 5.
 Smart Home Energy Management.
 Each step is calculated after accounting for the energy changes from previous upgrades, so the order matters.

 See what the calculator recommends for your home